matolks/custom-malloc-allocator/README.md

 # Custom Malloc Allocator

-A custom dynamic memory allocator written in C. This project implements `malloc`, `free`, `realloc`, and `calloc` using segregated explicit free lists, block splitting, coalescing, and heap consistency checking.
+A custom dynamic memory allocator that implements `malloc`, `free`, `realloc`, and `calloc` using segregated explicit free lists, block splitting, coalescing, and heap consistency checking.

 This repository focuses on the allocator implementation in `mm.c`.
 Testing traces, driver files, binaries, and build artifacts are intentionally excluded.

 ## Overview

-The allocator manages heap memory manually by storing metadata in each block.
+This allocator manages heap memory manually using block metadata and segregated free lists.
+Each block stores its size and allocation status in a header and footer, which allows the allocator to move between neighboring blocks and coalesce free space.

 ```text
 [ Header ][ Payload ][ Footer ]
 ```

-Free blocks use their payload space to store pointers for the explicit free list.
+Free blocks reuse their payload area to store free-list pointers.

 ```text
 [ Header ][ Prev Free Ptr ][ Next Free Ptr ][ Free Space ][ Footer ]
 ```

+Allocation requests are adjusted for metadata and 16-byte alignment.
+The allocator searches the appropriate size class for a fitting block, splits larger blocks when useful, coalesces adjacent free blocks when memory is released, and extends the heap when no fit is available.

-The heap also uses a prologue and epilogue block to simplify boundary handling during coalescing.
+The heap also uses prologue and epilogue blocks to simplify boundary cases during coalescing.

 ## Allocation Strategy

-- Uses segregated explicit free lists to organize free blocks by size class
+- Segregated explicit free lists organize free blocks by size class
+- Best-fit search is used within size classes
-- Splits larger free blocks when only part of the block is needed
+- Larger free blocks are split when the remainder can form a valid block
-- Coalesces adjacent free blocks to reduce fragmentation
+- Adjacent free blocks are coalesced to reduce fragmentation
-- Extends the heap when no suitable free block is available
+- The heap extends when no existing free block can satisfy a request
-- Includes a heap checker to validate allocator consistency during debugging
+- A debug heap checker validates allocator consistency

 ## Performance